flipperdevices/flipperzero-firmware/scripts/User/ReadMe.md

 ##
 # iconencode
-Compress an icon asset from an XBM to a compressed char array ready to paste Will assume dimensions of 128x64
+Compress an icon asset from an XBM to a compressed char array ready to paste
+Will assume dimensions of 128x64
+There is a small header on these I haven't determined the format of, so this won't work as is yet.

 ##
 # icondecode